How to test, diagnose HP PC computers

 - Manual removal of virus and spyware.

-- Back up or recover your data.
+- Back up or recover your data from your PC.

 - Upgrade your HP computer to make it run faster.